aws/aws-cdk/packages/@aws-cdk/aws-certificatemanager/README.md

 ## Cross-region Certificates

 ACM certificates that are used with CloudFront -- or higher-level constructs which rely on CloudFront -- must be in the `us-east-1` region.
-The `DnsValidatedCertificate` construct exists to faciliate creating these certificates cross-region.
+The `DnsValidatedCertificate` construct exists to facilitate creating these certificates cross-region.
 This resource can only be used with
 Route53-based DNS validation.

 ```ts